Updated December 2022

 Step #4.
 Complete your HVAC apprenticeship & certification Exam

 HVAC is a regulated trade in Ontario.
-This means students have to complete a certain number of training hours, do an apprenticeship, and pass a certification exam to legally work in this field.
+This means you have to complete a certain number of training hours, do an apprenticeship, and pass a certification exam to legally work in this field.

 - 8,280 hours of on-the-job training through an apprenticeship (approximately 5 years)

 - 720 hours of in-school HVAC training

-- pass the College of Trade's certification exam and meet registration requirements
+- pass the certification exam and meet registration requirements